websecurify/node-vortex/README.md

 		...
 	}

-The manifest is built from the inner most configuration and merged upwards if the "merge" flag is set to `true`.
+The manifest is built from the inner most configuration and merged upwards if the `merge` flag is set to `true`.
 This is a non-standard roost option.

 For more information how the provisioner works just check the [project page](https://github.com/websecurify/node-roost/).